Room Temperature Ferroelectricity, Ferromagnetism, and Anomalous Hall Effect in Half-metallic Monolayer CrTe: Magnetism and Ground State Anisotropy in monolayer

-The robustness of the magnetic ground state can be quantified using the magnetic anisotropy energy [MAE($\theta,\phi$)].
-MAE($\theta,\phi$) is defined as the change in energy of the system when its spin orientation, $\hat{S}(\theta, \phi)$ where $\theta$ is the polar angle, and $\phi$ is the azimuthal angle, is varied from its ground state direction (or easy axis).
-We present the variation of MAE with the changes in polar angle ($\theta$) and the azimuthal angle ($\phi$) in Fig.~\ref{Fig3}(d) and (e), respectively.
-Our theoretical calculations suggest monolayer CrTe possesses an easy plane anisotropy with MAE$(0,0) = -3.3$~meV, per unit cell.
-Figure~\ref{Fig3}{(d)} shows that the energy of the monolayer is lowest when the out-of-plane $z$-component of the spin vanishes.
-Additionally, we find the system has an almost equal probability of aligning along the $x$- or $y$-axis (see Fig.~\ref{Fig3}(e)).
-The MAE of the monolayer is comparable to or higher than that of several other promising 2D ferromagnetic monolayers, such as Hf$_2$Te (2.2 meV/u.c) \cite{Hf2Te}, Fe$_3$GeTe$_2$ (2.76 meV/u.c) \cite{Fe3GeTe2}, CrI$_3$ (1.6 meV/u.c) \cite{CrI3}, Fe$_3$P (2.45 meV/u.c) \cite{Fe3P}, Fe$_2$Si (1.15 meV/u.c) \cite{Fe2Si}, MnAs (0.56 meV/u.c) \cite{MnAs}, CrPbTe$_3$ (1.37 meV/u.c) \cite{CrPbTe3}.
+Since long-range magnetic ordering in low dimensional systems is supported by the magnetocrystalline anisotropy, we have calculated magnetocrystalline anisotropy energy (MAE) for the ground state FM state.
+The MAE ($\theta,\phi$) is defined as the change in energy when spin orientation [$\hat{S}(\theta, \phi)$, $\theta$ and $\phi$ being polar and azimuthal angle] of the system is varied from its ground state direction (easy axis).
+The MAE for monolayer CrTe is presented in Fig.~\ref{newfig3}(a) and (b).
+The energy is lowest when the out-of-plane $z$-component of the spin vanishes, and monolayer CrTe possesses an easy plane anisotropy with MAE(90$^o$,0$^o$) = -3.3~meV per unit cell [see Fig.~\ref{newfig3}(a)].
+The anisotropy in the $xy$ plane is negligible [see Fig.~\ref{newfig3}(b)].
+To put this in perspective, we note that the MAE of CrTe monolayer is comparable to or higher than that of several other well studied 2D ferromagnetic monolayers, such as Hf$_2$Te (2.2 meV/u.c) \cite{Hf2Te}, Fe$_3$GeTe$_2$ (2.76 meV/u.c) \cite{Fe3GeTe2}, CrI$_3$ (1.6 meV/u.c) \cite{CrI3}, Fe$_3$P (2.45 meV/u.c) \cite{Fe3P}, Fe$_2$Si (1.15 meV/u.c) \cite{Fe2Si}, MnAs (0.56 meV/u.c) \cite{MnAs}, CrPbTe$_3$ (1.37 meV/u.c) \cite{CrPbTe3}.

-The electronic band structure and density of states of the CrTe monolayer, calculated using the GGA+\textit{U} scheme, is presented in Fig.~\ref{Fig4}.
-Our calculations show that monolayer CrTe is a half-metal, similar to its bulk counterpart.
-The up-spin channel, as shown in Fig.~\ref{Fig4}(a), displays a finite contribution at the Fermi level, resulting in a metallic state.
-On the other hand, the down-spin channel is insulating with a large direct band gap of 2.11 eV, as seen in Fig.~\ref{Fig4}(c).
-The corresponding density of states is shown in Fig.~\ref{Fig4}(b).
-At the Fermi level, most up-spin states originate from the Cr-\textit{d} states with a small hybridization contribution from Te-\textit{p} states.

-The robustness of the half-metallicity is captured by the half-metal gap~\cite{HMGap}, which is the energy gap ($E_{\rm hmg}$) between the valence band maxima of the insulating spin channel and the Fermi energy.
-The half-metal gap for monolayer CrTe is $E_{\rm hmg}\sim$ 0.79 eV as shown in Fig.~\ref{Fig4}(c).
-The calculated $E_{\rm hmg}$ of the monolayer is three times higher than that of the bulk ($E_{\rm hmg}\sim$ 0.24 eV), indicating the robustness of the half-metallic ground state in monolayer CrTe.
-The $E_{\rm hmg}$ of 0.79 eV for CrTe-monolayer is comparable to that of 1T-TaN$_2$ monolayer ($E_{\rm hmg}\sim$ 0.72 eV)~\cite{TaN2}.
-This kind of 100\% spin polarization at the Fermi energy with a large half-metallic gap makes monolayer CrTe an exceptional candidate for potential applications in spin-filter and spin transport devices.
-This motivates us to probe the nature of exchange interactions in more detail for estimating the Curie temperature of monolayer CrTe.